MicrosoftDocs/visualstudio-docs/docs/test/how-to-add-counters-to-counter-sets-using-the-load-test-editor.md

 ms.prod: visual-studio-dev15
 ms.technology: vs-ide-test
 ---
-# How to: Add Counters to Counter Sets Using the Load Test Editor
+# How to: Add counters to counter sets using the Load Test Editor

 When you create a load test with the **Load Test Wizard**, you add an initial set of counters.
 These offer you a set of predefined counter sets for your load test.
-For more information, see [Specifying the Counter Sets and Threshold Rules for Computers in a Load Test](../test/specify-counter-sets-and-threshold-rules-for-load-testing.md).
+For more information, see [Specify the counter sets and threshold rules for computers in a load test](../test/specify-counter-sets-and-threshold-rules-for-load-testing.md).

 > [!NOTE]
 > If your load tests are distributed across remote machines, controller and agent counters are mapped to the controller and agent counter sets.
 For more information about how to use remote machines in your load test, see [Test controllers and test agents](configure-test-agents-and-controllers-for-load-tests.md).